metecan/AvailableUsernameFinder-WebScraping/README.md

-# Available username finder with Web Scrapping
+# Available username finder with Web Scraping

 This code is checking for available usernames on **GitHub** for 4 letters.